Drew Carey: Improv All-Stars

 Carey was one of the founders of the Improv All-Stars, a group of 11 actors who perform in unscripted skits.
-The group joined Carey in all three of his improv shows, Whose Line Is It Anyway?, Drew Carey's Green Screen Show, and Drew Carey's Improv-A-Ganza, and some members had major roles or guest-starred on The Drew Carey Show.
+The group joined Carey in all three of his improv shows, Whose Line Is It Anyway?, Drew Carey's Green Screen Show, and Drew Carey's Improv-A-Ganza, the 90-minute television special Drew Carey's Improv All Stars, and some members had major roles or guest-starred on The Drew Carey Show.
 The Improv All-Stars travel on comedy tours performing at comedy clubs throughout the United States.

 Game show host

 Power of 10

 Beginning in 2007, Carey began hosting game shows, beginning with his April selection as host of the CBS game show pilot Power of 10.
-The show ran from August 7, 2007 to January 23, 2008, and aired twice weekly during the late summer and early fall.
+The show ran from August 7, 2007, to January 23, 2008, and aired twice weekly during the late summer and early fall.
 Each game featured contestants predicting how a cross-section of Americans responded to questions covering a wide variety of topics in polls conducted by CBS.

 The Price Is Right

 After taping the pilot episode for Power of 10, Carey was contacted by CBS about replacing Bob Barker who had earlier announced his own retirement as host of The Price Is Right.
 After initially turning down the offer, Carey announced on Late Show with David Letterman that he would succeed Barker as host of the program beginning in the fall of 2007.
 Carey's first episode of The Price Is Right was taped on August 15, 2007, and his shows began airing on October 15, 2007.
 In response to replacing Barker as host of the game show, Carey stated, "You can't replace Bob Barker.
 I don't compare myself to anybody...
 It's only about what you're doing and supposed to do, and I feel like I'm supposed to be doing this."
 When Carey began hosting, the set, theme music, and show logo were updated.
 Carey has retained the application of Barker's closing comment about spaying and neutering pets.
 In 2022, Carey celebrated his fifteenth anniversary as host of the show.
+When Bob Barker died on August 26, 2023, at the age of 99 from natural causes related to Alzheimer's disease, Carey hosted a one-hour special detailing the life and career of his predecessor.